 It’s a no-brainer that goals count for forwards.
 They don’t get any clean sheet bonuses and rarely assist goals either.
-Especially the King Stikers, who we are looking for.
+Especially the King Strikers, who we are looking for.
 The common mistake is to only look at goals.
-Fantasy football managers tend to make FOMO (Fear Of Missing Out) choices after one or two good matches, if their rivals have the player.
+Fantasy football managers tend to make FOMO (Fear Of Missing Out) choices after one or two good matches if their rivals have the player.

 You can then check the individual stats from a site like whoscored.com.
 Click a team name and browse down to the page to see squad stats.
 Below you’ll see an image of Liverpool’s offensive stats early in the 2018/2019 season.

 KeyP means key passes per match.
 If you are in-between two similar options, choose the one with more key passes.
 These will open scoring chances for his teammates eventually, which will lead to assists and extra (bonus) points.

 One other column you want to check is Off, meaning offsides.
 This might not be so obvious at first, but it’s very important.
 The player getting into offsides is the target of through-balls.
-This is often the case late in the match, when his team is more defensive and using counter-attacks.
-These through-balls will eventually lead into 1-on-1 situations and many goals.
+This is often the case late in the match when his team is more defensive and using counter-attacks.
+These through-balls will eventually lead to 1-on-1 situations and many goals.

-The teams playing in Champions League are often very used to it.
+The teams playing in the Champions League are often very used to it.
 If you are going to pick one of the top strikers in the league, there is a slim chance that you can avoid European games.
-However, if there are top club forwards not playing in Eurocups, you’d definitely go for such players.
+However, if there are top club forwards not playing in Euro cups, you’d definitely go for such players.
 Premier League teams are typically using their B-squads in Europa League.
-In that case the top striker gets usually a pass.
+In that case, the top striker gets usually a pass.
 He might be much fresher than his Champions League counterpart.

-Eurocups and usually a concern for weaker teams, who don’t feature there normally.
-Burnley was a good example at 2018/2019 season.
+Euro cups and usually a concern for weaker teams, who don’t feature there normally.
+Burnley was a good example in the 2018/2019 season.
 The Europa League qualifiers seemed to mess up the concentration of the team in the Premier League fixtures.
 You have plenty of options in fantasy football.
 Filter out clubs like this.

 Image: Shutterstock / CosminIftode